mn-am/toxprint/README.md

 *   Start Windows File Explorer with administrative privileges (use "Run as Administrator" command)
 *   Move the extracted ToxPrint_V2.0_r<number>.xml file you into the folder "share" of your ChemoTyper installation at "C:\Program files (x86)\Molecular Networks\ChemoTyper\share"

-After that the content of the latest ToxPrint file can be loaded in ChemoTyper as usual from the Start page of the ChemoTyper application.
+After that the content of the latest ToxPrint file can be loaded as usual from the Start page of the ChemoTyper application.

-## Download

-The ToxPrint chemotypes (XML file) are available for download for registered users.

-Please [login](/login) if you have already an account or [register](/register).

 ## References